bethkux/ASS_ENR1/identification_of_responsibilities.md

 #### Responsibilities

-1. User interface (UI) interaction and navigation
-    - Provide access to the enrollment section and verify user session.
+##### Course collection responsibilities
 - Load available courses from the database.
-    - Log access for auditing.

-2. Course availability retrieval
 - Fetch lecture and practical sessions for the chosen course.
 - Filter out full or inactive sessions.
 - Display available options in a clear format.

-3. User input capture and validation
 - Allow student to select one or more session tickets.

+##### Enrollment execution responsibilities
+- Update the student’s schedule with new sessions.
+- Update student enrollment records.

+##### Notification responsibilities
+- Detect enrollment failures
+- Send confirmation of the result via notification or email.

+##### Enrollment validation responsibilities
+- Verify prerequisites and remaining course capacity.
+- Execute enrollment transaction safely.
 - Validate selections and check for time conflicts.
 - Store valid selections for enrollment processing.

-4. Enrollment validation and processing
-    - Verify prerequisites and remaining course capacity.
-    - Execute enrollment transaction safely.
-    - Update student enrollment records.

-5. Schedule update and confirmation
-    - Update the student’s schedule with new sessions.
-    - Send confirmation via notification or email.
-    - Persist all changes in the database.

 ### Feature: Student’s cancellation of enrollment